-Enrollment in a school's preschool program does not establish eligibility or priority to enroll in the school's kindergarten program.
+Except when otherwise specified by the Board, enrollment in a school's preschool program does not establish eligibility or priority to enroll in the school's kindergarten program.
 Kindergarten enrollment is subject to the standard enrollment eligibility requirements established for a school.
 Modified kindergarten eligibility requirements apply to schools participating in a federally-funded grant program that requires preschool students to be eligible to enroll in the school's kindergarten program as indicated by the terms of the grant.